-Welcome to the Technical Research & Education Resource Hub, providing educational resources that prepare builders for emerging technical trends and best practices in home construction.
+Welcome to the Technical Research & Education Resource Hub, providing educational content on emerging technical trends and best practices in home construction.
+Here, you’ll find a mix of HCRA resources and curated content from our valued partners, all designed to help you stay informed on key industry topics.
 Browse our latest published resources or search by category for specific information.

-Explore hot topics such as the 2024 Ontario Building Code updates and radon mitigation — plus, upcoming events and training opportunities!
+Explore hot topics like the 2024 Ontario Building Code updates, radon mitigation strategies, and upcoming events and training opportunities!

 As homes across North America experienced increased snow loads this winter, the cases of ice-damming have gone off the charts.
 In this installment of the Critical Canadian Building Science Series, join Andy Oding and Trevor Trainor, as they dive into the fundamental building science of ice dams.
 Learn various best practices to address ice dams across multiple climate zones in Canada.